adamvinueza/timezones/README.md

 ```
 Hello, World!
 ```
 If you see that, congratulations!
 Your application works.

+#### Stop the application
 Run this command to stop the application (from the application directory):
 ```
 docker-compose down
 ```